Equivariant properties of symmetric products: Introduction

 the spectrum whose terms are the $n$-th symmetric products of spheres.
 A celebrated theorem of Dold and Thom~\cite{dold-thom} asserts that $Sp^\infty(S^m)$ is an Eilenberg-Mac\,Lane space of type $(\mathbb Z,m)$ for $m\geq 1$; so $Sp^\infty$ is an Eilenberg-Mac\,Lane spectrum for the group $\mathbb Z$.
 The resulting filtration

 of the Eilenberg-Mac Lane spectrum~$Sp^\infty$, starting with the sphere spectrum~$\mS$, has been much studied.
 The subquotient $Sp^n/Sp^{n-1}$ is stably contractible unless $n$ is a prime power.
-If~$p$ is a prime and $n=p^k$, then $Sp^n/Sp^{n-1}$ is $p$-torsion, and its mod-$p$ cohomology has been worked out by Nakaoka~\cite{nakaoka-cohomology of symmetric}.
+If~$n=p^k$ for a prime~$p$, then $Sp^n/Sp^{n-1}$ is $p$-torsion, and its mod-$p$ cohomology has been worked out by Nakaoka~\cite{nakaoka-cohomology of symmetric}.
 For $p=2$ these subquotient spectra feature in the work of Mitchell and Priddy on stable splitting of classifying spaces~\cite{mitchell-priddy}, and in Kuhn's solution of the Whitehead conjecture~\cite{kuhn:Whitehead}.
 Arone and Dwyer relate these spectra to the partition complex, the homology of the dual Lie representation and the Tits building~\cite{arone-dwyer}.

-This paper is about equivariant features of the symmetric product filtration.
-We consider compact Lie groups~$G$ and finite dimensional orthogonal $G$-representations~$V$.
-The group~$G$ then acts continuously on the one-point compactification~$S^V$, and hence on $Sp^n(S^V)$ and~$Sp^{\infty}(S^V)$ by functoriality of symmetric products.
+While the symmetric product filtration has been a major focus of research since the 1980s, essentially nothing was known when one adds group actions into the picture.
+This paper is about equivariant features of the symmetric product filtration, for actions of compact Lie groups~$G$.
+If~$V$ is a finite dimensional orthogonal $G$-representation, then~$G$ acts continuously on the one-point compactification~$S^V$, and hence on $Sp^n(S^V)$ and~$Sp^{\infty}(S^V)$ by functoriality of symmetric products.
 As~$V$ varies over all such $G$-representations, the $G$-spaces~$Sp^n(S^V)$ form a $G$-spectrum that represents a `genuine' $G$-equivariant stable homotopy type.
 For understanding these equivariant homotopy types it is extremely beneficial not to study one compact Lie group at a time, but to use the `global' perspective.
 Here `global' refers to simultaneous and compatible actions of all compact Lie groups.
 Various ways to formalize this idea have been explored, compare~\cite[Ch.\,II]{lms}, \cite[Sec.~5]{greenlees-may-completion}, \cite{bohmann-orthogonal}; we use a different approach via orthogonal spectra.

 In Definition~\ref{def-global functor} we introduce the notion of {\em global functor}, a useful language to describe the collection of equivariant homotopy groups of an orthogonal spectrum as a whole, i.e., when the compact Lie group is allowed to vary.
 The category of global functors is a symmetric monoidal abelian category that takes up the role in global homotopy theory played by abelian groups in ordinary homotopy theory, or by $G$-Mackey functors in $G$-equivariant homotopy theory.
 As a consequence of Theorem~\ref{thm-Burnside category basis} we will see that a global functor is a certain kind of `global Mackey functor' that assigns abelian groups to all compact Lie groups and comes with restriction maps along continuous group homomorphisms and transfer maps along inclusions of closed subgroups.